North American Numbering Plan: Telephone number formatting

+NANP telephone numbers are formally rendered as NPA-NXX-XXXX, but (NPA) NXX-XXXX is common, as are others forms of punctuation.
+The parentheses were used originally to indicate that the area code was not necessary for local dialing.
+The NPA-part of the number has the formal format NXX, since 1995 identical to the format of central office codes.

+The Government of Canada's Translation Bureau also recommends using hyphens between groups; e.g. 250-555-0199.

+Under the international formatting rules for telephone numbers, per recommendation E.164 by the International Telecommunication Union (ITU), a NANP number is rendered as +1NPANXXXXXX, without spaces or punctuation, e.g., +12505550199.
+The plus sign indicates that the country code follows immediately and that the user may have to dial another prefix per the dialing conventions in the country of origin.
+This selects international network access.
+The NANP prescribes the prefix 011 for the purpose of dialing destination outside the NANP.

 Non-geographic services

 The North American Numbering Plan recognizes the need for non-geographic services by designating certain numbering blocks for such purposes.
 Many of these telephone numbers are selected from the easily recognizable codes (ERCs).

-For system-wide toll-free calling, in which the receiving party is billed for the call, uses the number range with area codes of the form 8XX.
+System-wide toll-free calling, for which the receiving party is billed for the call, uses the number range with area codes of the form 8XX.

 Area code and central office prefixes for other non-geographic services have the form 5XX-NXX.
 As of January 2021, the codes 500, 521, 522, 533, 544, 566, 577, 588, 523, 524, 525, and 526 have been designated.
 These codes are used for fixed or mobile devices, and not assigned to rate centers.
 As addresses, they may or may not traverse the public switched telephone network (PSTN).
 Applications include the use as personal 500 numbers.

 Some carrier-specific services have used area code 700.
 In Canada, area code 600 is used for non-geographic applications.
 Area code 900 has been used for high-toll 900 numbers.